fjallemark/TimetablePlanningApp/Development.md

 Printing as also given less sheets to print for the 52x92mm items, because Access was limited to 5 items per page.

 The following reports have been implemented as HTML/CSS reports indended for printing on paper:
-1. Loco schedules: prints 10 52x92mm schedules per page with red diagonal line.
+1. **Loco schedules**: prints ten 52x92mm schedules per page with red diagonal line.
-2. Trainset schedules: prints 10 52x92mm schedules per page with green diagonal line.
+2. **Trainset schedules**: prints ten 52x92mm schedules per page with green diagonal line.
-3. Waybills: prints 10 52x92mm waybills per page.
+3. **Waybills**: prints ten 52x92mm waybills per page.
 Coloring based on origin and destination regions as defined in the database.
-4. Driver duties: prints A5 pages ordered for booklet printout.
+4. **Driver duties**: prints A5 pages ordered for booklet printout.
 This report is defenitley an improvement in both speed and layout compared to the Access report.
+The page ordering simplifies booklet printing on printers with double side printing.
-Even if many driver instructions was created from data in Access, the driver duty report has improved notes and note are now also generated in the preferred language.
+Even if many driver instructions were created from data in Access, the new driver duty report has improved the intructions and they are also generated in the preferred language.
+5. **Translations** from english to swedish and danish is made for the implemented reports.

-You find examples in PDF in the [Examples folder](https://github.com/tellurianinteractive/Tellurian.Trains.TimetablePlanningApp/tree/master/Examples).
+You find some examples in PDF in the [Examples folder](https://github.com/tellurianinteractive/Tellurian.Trains.TimetablePlanningApp/tree/master/Examples).